-Wrapped Melon with Burrata Pugliese: a quick summer lunch with 9.6g carbs and plenty of good fats for the keto, lchf, gluten free, grain free diet.
+Wrapped Melon with Burrata Pugliese: a quick summer lunch with 7.5g carbs.
+Plenty of good fats make it ideal for the keto and lchf lifestyle.

 First of all, for this effortless Wrapped Melon with Burrata Pugliese lunch, I’ve wrapped muskmelon slices in my favourite raw ham: San Daniele.
 This is a sweet, mild, raw ham from Northern Italy that teams very well with melon.
 The classic Italian pairing is actually Parma ham and melon.
 Alternatively, you could use Serrano, Black Forest ham or Speck, if you prefer.
 However, bear in mind that Parma and San Daniele hams are Protected by Designation of Origin (PDO) and as such they are strictly regulated and cannot contain food preservatives like the controversial nitrites.

 Secondly, I added a whole burrata pugliese (Apulian burrata) is an amazing Southern Italy cheese typical of the Apulia region.
 A mozzarella bag filled with cheese curd and cream that is just pure heaven.
 I love this thing so much I can’t get enough of it.
 Unfortunately it’s not easy to find outside Italy.
 The alternative for burrata is buffalo mozzarella: nowhere near as creamy and not as many fats, but still delicious.